common-badger/wanderlust/doc/_START_HERE.md

 ### Minimum Viable Product
   + Users (wanderer and guide)
-  + Create and do tours
+  + Create and do tours (collections of spots)
   + Spots (geographical data)

-### MVP+
-  + Instagram
   + Point system
-  + Tour map
-  + Tour.geobox: {nwLon:num , nwLat:num , swLon:num , swLat:num }

-### Future and fantasy features
+### Suggested future features
+  + Instagram integration
+  + Live tour map
-  1. “Claim/own a spot” – location of interest
+  + Claim/own a spot – location of interest
-  2. “Guide” (user) – creator of tour
-  3. “Wanderer” (user) – scavenger
-    + points
-  4. “Tour” – collection (ordered or unordered list) of spots has unified theme
-    + has specific location associated
-    + categorize
-  5. “Hunt” – challenge or game like a tour
+  + Game mode – challenge or hunt game like a tour with progressively easing hints
-  6. “Event” – one time thing (certain time/place)
+  + Event – one time thing (certain time/place)
-  7. “Action” – take a picture
-  8. “Tour map” – map object
-  9. “Geocaching” – Wanderlust branded capsule
+  + Geocaching – Leave a physical trinket to be discovered
-    + super visual, tie to Instagram
+  + Super visual, tie to Instagram
-  10. “Points” – reveal more spots/spend points
-  11. “Action” – take a picture
-    + buy something
-    + check in
+  + Earn status – users unlock extra functionality by scoring points
-  12. “Featured” – tour of the week
+  + Featured – tour of the week
-  13. “Everything at once” or “sequential” or “split” – average time and distance/transport methods mode
+  + Everything at once or sequential or split
+  + real-time statistics collection

 ## REST client/server API